YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda09/README.md

 - if the image tag _latest_ is used

 Otherwise, if the image is already present, Kubernetes will directly use, which also saves a good precious couple of seconds. :laughing:
-In this case, when looking at the logs of an applicaion, you will see the following:
+In this case, when looking at the logs of an application, you will see the following:

 ==== ADD EXAMPLE ===